Gab-Chung/latoken_aibot/README.md

 # latoken ai bot

-This is the first version solving level 2 difficulty
+This is the second version solving level 3 difficulty

 ## Usage